civicrm/civicrm-website-org/style-guide.md

 # Making stuff stand out

 * The .lead class can be used to make text stand out (http://getbootstrap.com/css/#lead-body-copy)
-* The <blockquote> should be used for any quotes from people (http://getbootstrap.com/css/#type-blockquotes)
+* The blockquote tag should be used for any quotes from people (http://getbootstrap.com/css/#type-blockquotes)
 * Bootstrap's button classes (http://getbootstrap.com/css/#buttons) are available for inviting clicks
 * http://getbootstrap.com/css/#small-text can be used for fine print.